-Here at Brighton Fringe, we know how the Coronavirus pandemic can affect the Arts Industry.
+We know how hard the Coronavirus pandemic is affecting the Arts Industry.
 See below for some helpful funding and support pages.

 Support for Theatre Professionals